 Azure normally becomes a viable route for mid-cap organisations and above that are already heavily entrenched within the Microsoft ecosystem.
 In these cases, Azure can assist in linking various Microsoft applications together, enhancing an overall cloud tenant and simplifying management.

 However, as can be seen with the number of support options, Azure is a complex product and is far from the cheapest cloud solution available.
 If an organisation is not experienced in using and configuring Azure, it’s easy to quickly run up very large bills without getting the results desired.

-Akita is Microsoft Gold partner and provider of cloud services.
-For a conversation about the right cloud solution for your organisation, please get in touch:
+Akita is Microsoft Gold partner.
+To discuss an Azure solution for your organisation, please get in touch: